Minecraft: Gameplay

-Minecraft is a 3D sandbox video game that has no required goals to accomplish, allowing players a large amount of freedom in choosing how to play the game.
-The game also features an optional achievement system.
-Gameplay is in the first-person perspective by default, but players have the option of third-person perspectives.
-The game world is composed of rough 3D objects—mainly cubes, referred to as blocks—representing various materials, such as dirt, stone, ores, tree trunks, water, and lava.
-The core gameplay revolves around picking up and placing these objects.
-These blocks are arranged in a 3D voxel grid, while players can move freely around the world.
-Players can break, or mine, blocks and then place them elsewhere, enabling them to build things.
-Very few blocks are affected by gravity, instead maintaining their voxel position in the air.
+Minecraft is a three-dimensional sandbox video game played in discrete, persistent instances called "worlds".
+These worlds are composed of rough 3D objects—mainly cubes, referred to as blocks—arranged in a voxel grid and representing various materials, such as dirt, stone, ores, logs, water, and lava.
+The core gameplay revolves around picking up and placing these blocks: players can move freely around the world, breaking, or mining, blocks and then placing them elsewhere to build structures.
+Most blocks are not affected by gravity, instead maintaining their voxel position in the air.
+Minecraft has no required goals to accomplish, giving players a large amount of freedom in choosing how to play the game, though an optional achievement system is included.
+Gameplay is in the first-person perspective by default, but players have the option of third-person perspectives (back and front).